-The power of Soviet-Ukrainian photojournalist Max Alpert’s photographs lies in his mastery in capturing human emotion.
+The power of Soviet photojournalist Max Alpert’s photographs lies in his mastery in capturing human emotion.
 Alpert’s humanist sensibility emerges in his intimately captured images of Soviet daily life, while his dramatic photographs on the front lines have come to symbolize the Soviet World II effort.

 Alpert was born in Odessa in 1899 and in 1919, joined the Red Army.
 After three years of service, he moved to Moscow, where he began his career as a photojournalist for Rabochaia Gazeta, Pravda and Dom Pechati.
 Throughout the decade, Alpert collaborated with Pravda’s most prominent photojournalists such as Arkady Shaikhet, and Yakov Khalip.
 He would continue working with these figures well past his 1930 departure from the newspaper.

-In 1931, Alpert, Shaikhet, Khalip and Semyon Fridlyand, founded The Revolutionary Society of Proletarian Photographers (ROPF) that would become one of the early 30s most prominent photojournalism organizations.
+In 1931, Alpert, Shaikhet, Khalip and Semyon Fridlyand, founded The Revolutionary Society of Proletarian Photographers (ROPF), which would become one of the early 30s most prominent photojournalism organizations.
 ROPF’s widely-disseminated photographs of industrial sites, and proletarian workers were often accessible in content, and intended for a wide, proletarian audience.
 Their affinity for popular content distinguished them from the contemporaneous, formalist-focused organization, October, directed by Alexander Rodchenko and Boris Ignatovich.

 One of Max Alpert’s best known ROPF projects was his 1931 collaboration with photographers Solomon Tules and Arkady Shaikhet on the series “Twenty-Fours in the Life of the Filippov Family,” published in the German weekly Arbeiter Illustrierte Zeitung (AIZ).
 The photographs provided a narrative of the secure and happy life of the Soviet worker in contrast to the lifestyle of workers in capitalist countries in the early 1930s.
 An exhibition of these photographs toured Vienna, Prague and Berlin in 1931.
 Alpert published a second notable series on Soviet lifestyle called “Giant and Builder,” which chronicles the career of Viktor Kalmykov, an illiterate mason who became a prominent construction worker at the Magnitogorsk steel foundry.